JerelBerdida/CCCME2-PROJECT1/README.md

-This will be the main or master branch of our group.
-This branch will serve as the head branch wherein we will merge different codes from different branches in order for our calculator as a whole to function properly.
+This will be the GUI branch ou our repository.
+This branch will have codes that will display button of calculator and wiidget.